 - glass jar

-- Pour some oil over the dryer lint, adding enough to fully wet all of it.
-I've found that the best way to get the oil dispersed throughout is to press on the lint and oil until the oil spreads throughout the entire jar.
+- To help saturate the lint with the oil, press on the lint as you add it over the oil from the previous layer.
 Keep adding layers of lint and oil until your jar is full, or until you have used up all of your materials.

 - To use your fire starter, pull off a small piece of oiled dryer lint and ignite it.
 It should burn for long enough to help you start your fire!

 This post was originally posted on December 15, 2014.
 It was later republished, adding clearer and instructions and video.